Where We Are

 • Engine cooling jackets

-In the automotive area RBF Morph is used by leading companies as Skoda.
+In the automotive sector RBF Morph is used by leading companies like Skoda.
+See our case studies for automotive: click here.